gitter-badger/express-2/README.md

 ```

 ## Getting started
 This app starts a server and listens on port 8080 for connections.
-The app responds with “Hello World!” for requests to the root URL (/) or route.
+The app responds with “Hello User!” for requests to the (/api/:user) route.
+For the favicon.ico it returns a 204 no content status code.
 For every other path, it will respond with a 404 Not Found.

 ```go
 package main